ksatyasairam/CapitalMarkets/IntoductionToCapitalMarkets.md

 Capital markets are vital for economic growth, facilitating the flow of funds between savers and borrowers.
 Here's a detailed list of participants involved in capital markets and their respective roles:<Br>

 ## 1. Issuers
-- Who they are: Entities that raise funds by issuing securities (e.g., stocks, bonds).<Br>
+- Who they are: Entities that raise funds by issuing securities (e.g., stocks, bonds).Companies or governments that raise funds by issuing securities like shares or bonds.<Br>
 - Role: Use the capital for business expansion, debt repayment, or other purposes.<Br>
 - Examples:<Br>
   - Corporations like Reliance Industries (raising equity by issuing shares).<Br>